joshuazh-x/etcd-witness-design/etcd-design.md

 Furthermore, we've extended our testing to assess etcd's robustness in the event of witness failures.
 These in-depth tests simulate various fault scenarios to ensure etcd can gracefully handle witness disruptions and maintain cluster health.

 ### TLA+ Trace Validation
 There have been multiple formal specifications of raft consensus algorithm in TLA+, following Diego Ongaro's Ph.D. dissertation.
-However, no vesion aligns to the raft library implemented in etcd-io/raft, which we know are different from the original raft algorithm in some behaviors, e.g., reconfiguration.
+However, no vesion aligns to the raft library implemented in etcd-io/raft, which we know are different from the vanilla raft algorithm in some behaviors, e.g., reconfiguration.

 etcd and many other applications based on this raft library have been running good for long time, but we feel it would still be worthy to write a TLA+ spec for this specific implementation.
 It is not just to verify the correctness of the model, but also a foundation of a following up work in model-based trace validation.